marcoguerri/marcoguerri.github.io/_posts/2015-08-17-lvmbackup.markdown

 * Subset of the Inode table
 * Data blocks

-Taking into consideration all metadata requires an in-depth understanding of the fs. resize2fs can help: in fact, this calculation is done by function *calculate\_minimum\_resize\_size* in [*resize/resize2fs.c*](http://git.kernel.org/cgit/fs/ext2/e2fsprogs.git/tree/resize/resize2fs.c#n2769).
-If resize2fs is invoked with a size which is lower than the minimum allowed, it will complain showing the minimum possible size.
+Taking into consideration all contributions of the metadata requires an in-depth understanding of the filesystem, but resize2fs comes to the rescue.
+In fact, this calculation is done by function *calculate\_minimum\_resize\_size* in [*resize/resize2fs.c*](http://git.kernel.org/cgit/fs/ext2/e2fsprogs.git/tree/resize/resize2fs.c#n2769).
+If resize2fs is invoked with a command line argument  which is lower than the value returned by this function, it raises an error followed by the minimum allowed size of the filesystem, as the number of 4K blocks.
 Add a small margin and proceed.

 {% highlight console lineos %}